sevki/build-london/index.md

 ## Contact Us

-Any questions, issues, queries, complaints and compliments can be directed to `build-event-london [at] googlegroups.com`.
+Any questions, issues, queries, complaints and compliments can be directed to [build-event-london@googlegroups.com](mailto:build-event-london@googlegroups.com)..

 ## Contributor Covenant Code of Conduct